wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 = 1.2.5 =

+* Feature: field description now included in a fields 'aria-describedby' attribute - giving screen reader users easy access to the fields description when jumping through fields and skipping page content.
+* Feature: wrap single file upload field in a field set - providing screen reader users with the label of the upload field - instead of hearing 'browse' they will hear the title of the field followed by 'file upload'
+* Feature: add 'accept' attribute to single file upload field, providing screen reader users a list of accepted file types when they select the file upload fields
+* Feature: add screen reader only text below single file upload fields, providing screen readers users a human understandable description of the file type and file size restrictions placed on the field (if specified for the field)
+* Maintenance: removed HTML 'required' attribute that was being applied by plugin - this was causing issues.
+Will be restored once this has been resolved. aria-required still applied to required fields, which is widely supported by assistive technologies.

+= 1.2.5 =

-* Feature: change 'Save and continue' link to a button.
+* ** REMOVED ** Feature: change 'Save and continue' link to a button.
 This provides better accessibility by providing 'Save and continue' as a form field - making it listed along side with the 'Previous', 'Next' and 'Submit' buttons when a screen reader user lists all form fields. e.g. JAWS + F5.

 = 1.2.4 =